oban-bg/oban/guides/job_uniqueness.md

 # Job Uniqueness

-The *uniqueness* of a job is a somewhat complex topic, which is why this guide is here to help you understand it in detail.
+The *uniqueness* of a job is a somewhat complex topic.
+This guide is here to help you understand its complexities!

 The unique jobs feature lets you specify constraints to prevent enqueuing duplicate jobs.
 Uniqueness is based on a combination of job attributes based on the following options: